KTX-Sancheon: Operation

 Following testing, the KTX-II carried its first passengers in a preview run on February 11, 2010.
 After a naming competition held in the next ten days, the KTX-II was officially renamed as KTX-Sancheon (KTX 산천).
 Sancheon comes from sancheoneo (산천어), the Korean word for cherry salmon (Oncorhynchus masou masou).

 Commercial KTX-Sancheon service started on March 2, 2010.
 In contrast to the original plans, the first trains are used both in Honam and Gyeongbu KTX service.
 Korail started to operate its first pair of non-stop services on the Seoul–Busan relation on December 1, 2010, using KTX-Sancheon trains.
 Gyeongjeon KTX service to Masan started on December 15, 2010.

 Until December 2010, KTX-Sancheon trains broke down 15 times, with most incidents related to the signal device.
 Domestic observers expressed fear that the news of the breakdowns will negatively impact Rotem's chances in the competition to supply the Rio–São Paulo project or the US state of California's CHSR project, while Korail argued that the publication of start-up glitches is a result of its policy to make all information public, contrasting it with Chinese makers.

 On February 11, 2011, a KTX-Sancheon train bound for Seoul from Busan derailed on a switch in a tunnel 500 m before Gwangmyeong Station, when travelling at around 90 km/h.
 Only one passenger suffered slight injury.
 Preliminary investigation found no problems with the train, but indicated that the accident was caused by human errors by maintenance workers.
 At the time, three cars of the train were reserved for the President of South Korea, Lee Myung-bak's, entourage, but he was not on board at the time of the accident.

-Classes 120000 train sets are currently on loan to SR for SRT service between Suseo and Busan/Mokpo.
+Class 120000 train sets are currently on loan to SR for SRT service between Suseo and Busan/Mokpo.